 German, English, French, and Italian.

-Search terms are linked with a logical “AND” (Search for phrases is not implemented).
+Search terms are linked with a logical “AND” (a phrase search has not been implemented).